MooersLab/colabpymolpysnips/README.md

 ### Step 2: Copy the snippet notebook to Google Drive

-Use the `File/Save copy in Drive` pulldown menu item.
+Use the `File/Save copy in Drive' pulldown menu item.
 If you ran some code cells, you may get a message like the following:

 <p align="center"><img src="images/saveSnippetNotebookToGoogleDrive.png"></p>

 Ignore this warning.
-Cleck on `run anyway`i
+Click on `run anyway`i
 <p align="center"><img src="images/ignoreWarningAboutAuthorship.png"></p>

 ### Step 3: Paste the URL of the snippet notebook into the settings

-Paste the URL onto the line `Custom snippet notebook URL`:
+Paste the URL into the line `Custom snippet notebook URL`:

 <p align="center"><img src="images/loadedNotebookSettings.png"></p>